HunterBaines/sudb/README.md

   given location.
 This collection of candidates is kept separate from the solver's.

-* `info mark ROW COL` lists all user-defined candidates at the given location.
+* `info mark ROW COLUMN` lists all user-defined candidates at the given location.
 (The command `print marks` does the same but inline and for all cells.)